-Monte Paschi looks to leave "emergency room" and return to profit
+Monte Paschi looks to leave 'emergency room' and return to profit

 Morelli said no mergers were planned at the moment.
 "There is no Plan B on the table," he said.

-Burdened by bad loans and a mismanagement scandal, Monte dei Paschi has been for years at the forefront of Italy's slow-brewing banking crisis.
+Burdened by bad loans and a mismanagement scandal, Monte dei Paschi has for years been at the forefront of Italy's slow-brewing banking crisis.

-It was forced to request state aid in December after its attempt to raise capital from private investors failed.
+Italy's fourth-largest lender was forced to request state aid in December after its attempt to raise capital from private investors failed.

-On Tuesday the European Union approved a 5.4 billion euro state bailout of Italy's fourth-largest lender after the bank agreed to a drastic overhaul in a move that will leave Rome holding around 70 percent of the bank.
+On Tuesday the European Union approved a 5.4 billion euro state bailout after it agreed to a drastic overhaul in a move that will leave Rome holding around 70 percent of the bank.

+EU officials speaking on condition of anonymity said Italy would have to exit the bank at the latest by the end of the 5-year plan.

 "What we experienced in the last nine months is pretty much unheard of: It's like an ER department with an emergency every five minutes," Morelli said.